Luna264/candy-strike/README.md

 **what is this**

-this is my precious baby CANDY STRRRIKE, a candy-themed lighthearted action platformer, in which you defeat a certain amount of enemies in a chaotic platformerish setting to move on to the next level (there are 3) it is highly unlikely you beat this game without dying :)
+this is my precious baby CANDY STRRRIKE, my first ever godot project: a candy-themed lighthearted action platformer, in which you defeat a certain amount of enemies in a chaotic platformerish setting to move on to the next level (there are 3) it is highly unlikely you beat this game without dying :)

 **why?**